Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Main Results Overview: Lower Banach Density, Topology, and Geometry

 where $\lan$ ranges over all languages in $\mX$ and $F$ ranges over all finite subsets of $\mathbb{Z}$.
 Convergent sequences in this topology have a natural meaning (they correspond to the {\em infinite perfect towers} from \cite{kleinberg2025density}), and from the limit points of this space we can define the {\em Cantor-Bendixson rank} in the standard way: if $d(\mX)$ denotes the set of all limit points of $\mX$, and we define $\mX^{(0)}=\mX$, and $\mX^{(1)}=d(\mX)$, and in general $\mX^{(i+1)} = d\bigl(\mX^{(i)}\bigr)$, then the Cantor-Bendixson rank is the least ordinal $\alpha$ such that $\mX^{(\alpha)}=\emptyset$.
 If no such $\alpha$ exists, its Cantor-Bendixson rank is $\infty$.

-Prior work~\cite{kleinberg2025density, kleinberg2026density} established that topology plays a central role in characterizing language identification in both the the original model of language generation in the limit and its partial-enumeration variant (where the adversary need only reveal an infinite subset of the target language), as well as in determining when language generation can achieve index-based accuracy.
+In our previous work~\cite{kleinberg2025density, kleinberg2026density}, we established that topology plays a central role in characterizing language identification in both the the original model of language generation in the limit and its partial-enumeration variant (where the adversary need only reveal an infinite subset of the target language), as well as in determining when the algorithm can guess the correct language index infinitely often.
 While this topology appears to be the appropriate one for these identification tasks, it is largely irrelevant for proving element-based breadth when breadth is measured via lower asymptotic density, since optimal breadth can always be attained under that measure.

 Our next result identifies the connection between generation breadth and topology.
-The correct notion of breadth in this setting is given by lower Banach density, which arises naturally on its own and is intrinsically aligned with the underlying topological structure, reflecting a deeper compatibility between the two.
+The Banach-density notion is aligned with the finite-window nature of the difficulty.
+The topology records how candidate languages can remain indistinguishable under finite evidence, while Banach density asks whether this ambiguity can be amplified into large low-density intervals far from the prefix.
+This is the sense in which Banach density reveals structure that prefix density averages away.

-We can now state the positive result precisely: any collection of languages $\mX$ that forces the lower Bananch density of the generated set to be zero must have infinite Cantor-Bendixson rank.
-In particular, we show the following:
+We can now state the positive result precisely.
+Finite Cantor–Bendixson rank rules out the zero-density failure exhibited above.
+Equivalently, any language class that forces every valid generator to have lower Banach density smaller than $1/2$ (the optimal benchmark) must lie beyond finite Cantor–Bendixson rank.
+Precisely, we prove:

 \begin{thm} There is an algorithm with the property that for any collection of languages $\mX$ with finite Cantor-Bendixson rank, the algorithm achieves generation in the limit with an output set $O$ that has lower Banach density at least $1/2$ in $K$, which is the optimal. \end{thm}